sindresorhus/guides/npm-global-without-sudo-linux.md

-# Install packages globally on Linux without sudo
+# Install npm packages globally on Linux without sudo

-npm installs packages locally within each of your projects.
-Additionally, you can also install packages globally (e.g. `-g` switch of npm).
+npm installs packages locally within each of your projects by default.
+You can also install packages globally (e.g. `npm install -g <package>`).
 However the downside of this is that you need to be root (or use `sudo`) to be able to install globally.

 Here is a way to install packages globally for a given user.

 1. Create a directory for your global packages